 - Close (now it’s time to get the signature on the bottom line)

 But that’s only part of it.
 It’s important to remember that your sales stages have to mirror the buying stages of your prospects or customers.
 You’ll see I included Proposal Sent in the stages – that’s because typically one has to submit a fully costed proposal to customers, as it’s a requirement in their “buying cycle.”
 Everyone’s buying cycle is different, but trust me, it helps to have a good idea of your customers and how they like to buy.

 2. Calculate the “magic numbers”

 The magic question is: How many deals do you need to add to your pipeline to make your objectives?
 It would be great to win every deal you’ve submitted a proposal for, but this doesn’t happen.
 If you know how many deals you win on average, you can easily calculate the number of deals you need in each of the early stages.
-We explain more about this in a short video blog.
+We explain more about this in our free Sales Pipeline Course.
 If you calculate your numbers, you’ll be able to see how your pipeline looks and what number of deals you need to be adding to the top of the pipeline to reach your goals.

 3. Build stage-to-stage momentum